 College of Kinesiology

-LIMBS has two scanners: pQCT, XCT2000 (Stratec) and high resolution HR-pQCT, XtremeCT (Scanco).
-Evidence from our investigations has improved understanding of the determinants of bone strength and fragility and the site-specific role muscle forces and physical activity have on bone strength in the lower limb and fracture-prone forearm.
-Obtained information provides new targets for pediatric and osteoporotic fracture prevention.
+LIMBS has three scanners: peripheral quantitative computed tomography (pQCT), XCT2000 (Stratec), high-resolution HR-pQCT (XtremeCT II, Scanco), and DXA (Hologic, Discovery-W).
+Evidence from our investigations has improved understanding of the determinants of bone strength and fragility, as well as the site-specific role of muscle forces and physical activity on bone strength in the lower limb and fracture-prone forearm.
+These findings guide the development of tailored therapies for pediatric and osteoporotic fracture prevention.

 Canadian Bone Strength Development Study